920 West State Street • Trenton, New Jersey 08618-5328

 The New Jersey Association of School Administrators is an organization of chief education officers and school administrators who lead school districts in New Jersey’s 21 counties.
 The Association’s mission is to ensure a superior statewide system of education.
 Through ongoing professional training and education, the Association shares knowledge among its members about best practices from both educational and administrative perspectives.
 Its goal is to move education forward by ensuring the highest quality of instruction for all New Jersey children.

-Due to the complexity of educational topics, NJASA has released a series of videos to help parents and taxpayers better understand the issues.
-Each video can be accessed on a special NJASA YouTube channel at www.youtube.com/user/TheNJASA or by clicking on the YouTube icon on the NJASA website, www.njasa.net
+What schools can offer to students is directly affected by budget.
+Due to the complexity of the school budget cuts and the effects that will be felt in schools across the state, the NJASA has released a series of videos to help parents and taxpayers better understand the issues, and the potential aftermath of the events and changes.
+Each video can be accessed on a special NJASA YouTube channel at www.youtube.com/user/TheNJASA or by clicking on the YouTube icon on the NJASA website, www.njasa.net.